Victory by the Winners

 The three middle horses have their left hind hooves on the ground, the other three legs are off the ground

-The number seven also plays a role.
+The number seven also plays a historical role

 For example:

-Seven pompeblêden on the right shield
+Seven "pompeblêden" on the shield on the right

 Seven 'bars' in blue and white on the coats of arms